If you know how to use the verb to be, you can get by in English with only a few more verbs. Without it, you really can’t speak English at all!

-It isn’t really difficult to learn (though most other verbs are easier.)
+It isn’t too difficult to learn (though most other verbs are easier.)
 You just need to learn a few forms well.
 It’s worth it!
-We use it far more than any other verb .
+We use it far more than any other verb.

-We use ‘are’ for you (singular or plural) and all plurals: we, they, their pets, the cities, etc. “Are you studying English or engineering?
+We use ‘are’ for you (singular or plural) and all other plurals.
+“Are you studying English or engineering?
 My friends are studying both, so they are busy all day!
-We are lonely-- they aren’t able to call us anymore.”
+We are lonely!
+The phone lines are quiet because our friends aren’t calling us anymore.”

 I am= I’m; I am not= I’m not. (there’s no contraction for am + not.)